mkruisbrink/mkruisbrink.github.io/_pages/stack.md

 ---
-title: Stack
+title: "Stack: Tools I Work With"
 layout: collection
 permalink: /stack/
 collection: stack
 entries_layout: grid
 classes: wide
-excerpt: "Here are the tools that have helped me run my online business smoothly and efficiently.
-I've been able to automate various processes, including lead generation, lead collection, and personalized email campaigns.
-I can even send personalized video messages to really impress my customers.
-These tools have been essential in helping me succeed online."
+excerpt: "Discover the tools that have streamlined my online business, automating lead generation, collection, personalized email campaigns and personalized video messages for that special sauce.
+See how these essential tools can help you succeed online!"
 header:
   overlay_image: /assets/images/pages/stack-map-optimised.jpg
 ---